acauamontiel/mantis-querist/README.md

 			another-property value
 	```

 - Rupture uses [scale indices](http://jenius.github.io/rupture/#measure) to identify a breakpoint, making difficult to know which breakpoint is at stake, and if a breakpoint is added or removed, it can completely change the index of each breakpoint.
-With Mantis Querist you name each breakpoint with the name you feel convenient.
-See the [configuration](#configuring) section.
+You also can pass the [scale name](https://github.com/jenius/rupture#rupturescale-names), but you've to keep two variables in sync to avoid problems with indices.
+With Mantis Querist you name each breakpoint with the name you feel convenient in the same variable.
+See the [configuration](#configuration) section.

 Installation